2023 Freelancer BIR Registration: 8 Steps for Self-Employed Professionals

 Step 2: Get your Taxpayer Identification Number (TIN)

-You also need to get your TIN.
+You also need to get your TIN for your freelancer BIR registration.
 Most freelancers I know already have a TIN because they were previously employed and the company got the TIN on their behalf.
 In any case, you should know the BIR Revenue District Office (RDO) your TIN is connected to.

 If you still don’t have a TIN:

-- Download and fill out BIR Form 1901 for Self-Employed.
+- Download and fill out BIR Form 1901, which is the BIR Form for Self Employed.

 - Submit the form and get your TIN from your RDO.